matus-kocik/wpaczsk/README.md

 - `habitat` (TextField): The natural habitat of the species. // Biotop, kde druh žije.
 - `average_lifespan` (IntegerField): The average lifespan of the species. // Priemerná dĺžka života druhu.
 - `description` (TextField): Description of the species. // Popis druhu.
+- `ring_size` (FloatField): Recommended ring size for the species, specified as a numeric value to accommodate fractional measurements. // Odporúčaná veľkosť kružku pre druh, uvádzaná ako numerická hodnota umožňujúca záznam frakčných meraní.
-- `images` (CharField): Links to images associated with the species. // Obrázky súvisiace s druhom.
+- `images` (ManyToManyField to Image): Multiple images can be linked. // Obrázky súvisiace s druhom.
+- `videos` (ManyToManyField to Video): Multiple videos can be linked. // Video súvisiace s druhom.
 - `url_video` (URLField): Link to a video associated with the species. // Odkaz na video súvisiace s druhom.
 - `tags` (ManyToManyField to Tag): Tags associated with the species. // Značky priradené k druhu.
 - `categories` (ManyToManyField to Category): Categories associated with the species. // Kategórie priradené k druhu.